-ii.
-Useable open space between the front lot line and front elevation is considered part of the building for the purposes of calculating the façade build out ratio.

-4. Number of Buildings
+- ii.
+Useable open space between the front lot line and front elevation is considered part of the building for the purposes of calculating the façade build out ratio. - 4.
+Number of Buildings - a.

-- a.
 Multiple buildings are permitted on each lot by-right, except; - A special permit is required in the MRT zone for multiple buildings on a lot, except as modified through Adaptive Reuse (see Sec.
-9.2.6.B.8)

-5. Building Separation

-- Multiple buildings on a single lot must comply with the building separation distance at all points as specified in the Building Dimensional Standards for each VCOD zone. - b.
+9.2.6.B.8) - 5.
+Building Separation - a.
+Multiple buildings on a single lot must comply with the building separation distance at all points as specified in the Building Dimensional Standards for each VCOD zone. - b.
 Abutting buildings on separate lots may not be interconnected so as to be internally accessible from one to the other at or above grade level. - 6.
 Open Space and Beneficial Open Space - a.
 Lots must provide the minimum open space specified in the Site Dimensional Standards for each VCOD zone. - b.
-Development on lots 30,000 sf and greater in the VC2 and VC3 zones must provide beneficial open space specified in the Site Dimensional Standards for the applicable VCOD zone and meet the following standards: - i.
-At least 400 square feet and at least 20 feet in width and 20 feet in length; - ii.
+Development on lots thirty-thousand (30,000) sf and greater in the VC2 and VC3 zones must provide beneficial open space specified in the Site Dimensional Standards for the applicable VCOD zone and meet the following standards: - i.
+At least four hundred (400) square feet and at least twenty (2)0 feet in width and twenty (20) feet in length; - ii.
 Not on rooftops or other elevated portions of buildings; and - iii.
 Designed to accommodate public congregation and use, including any necessary amenities or infrastructure.
-Examples of such spaces include plazas, parks, playgrounds, playing fields, and community gardens.
+Examples of such spaces include plazas, parks, playgrounds, playing fields, and community gardens. - c.

-c.
 Street Trees.

-i.
-Installation of a street tree within the public right of way must be approved by the Tree Warden or their designee.
+- Installation of a street tree within the public right of way must be approved by the Tree Warden or their designee. - 7.
+Retaining Walls - a.

-Retaining Walls

-a.
 The placement of a retaining wall of four (4) feet or more anywhere on a lot requires a special permit.